What is it?

-Being a surgery that removes a certain amount of skin and fat, obviously there will be a decrease in body weight that varies according to the volume of the abdomen of each patient, but usually does not exceed 1.5 kilos.
+Being a surgery that removes a certain amount of skin and fat, there will be a decrease in body weight that varies according to the volume of the abdomen of each patient but usually does not exceed 1.5 kilos.

-However, it is not the “kilos” eliminated that will define the aesthetic result, but the proportion that the abdomen maintains with the rest of the torso and the limbs.
+However, it is not the “kilos” eliminated that will define the aesthetic result, but the abdomen’s proportion with the rest of the torso and the limbs.

-Paradoxically, the abdomen that shows the best aesthetic result is the one that has the least elimination, such as women with flaccid abdomen after one or several births, with excess skin in the region.
+Paradoxically, the abdomen that shows the best aesthetic result is the one that has the minor elimination, such as women with a flaccid waist after one or several births, with excess skin in the region.
 These cases allow excellent results.

-Does the surgery of the abdomen leave a very visible scar?
+Does the surgery on the abdomen leave a noticeable scar?

-The scar resulting from a dermolipectomy is located horizontally just above the pubic hair, extending laterally to a greater or lesser extent, depending on the volume of the abdomen that is to be corrected.
+The scar resulting from a dermolipectomy is located horizontally just above the pubic hair, extending laterally to a greater or lesser extent, depending on the abdomen volume that is to be corrected.

 How long will it take to reach the final result?

-In this phase, its appearance can be considered “stretched” or “flat”.
-After some months, after beginning the exercises oriented to model, the final result will be reached gradually.
+Its appearance can be considered “stretched” or “flat” in this phase.
+After some months, the final result will be reached gradually after beginning the exercises oriented to the model.